Azure-Samples/azure-search-javascript-samples/quickstart/v11/README.md

     ```

 You should see a series of messages relating to the creation of the search index, adding documents to it, and, finally, results of a series of queries.

+If you get a 401 error, make sure the API key is correct (you need an admin API key to create objects), and make sure the search service is configured for [key-based authentication](https://learn.microsoft.com/azure/search/search-security-api-keys).

 ## Key concepts